-START [Katz 1997] is one of the first QA systems with a web interface, having been available since 1993.
-Focused on questions about geography and the MIT InfoLab, START uses a precompiled knowledge base in the form of subject-relation-object tuples, and retrieves these tuples at run time to answer questions.
-Our experience with the system suggests that its knowledge is rather limited, for example, it fails on simple queries such as "What is the third highest mountain in the world?"
+START [18] is one of the first QA systems with a web interface, having been available since 1993.
+Focussed on questions about geography and the MIT InfoLab, START uses a precompiled knowledge base in the form of subject-relation-object tuples, and retrieves these tuples at run time to answer questions.
+Our experience with the system suggests that its knowledge is rather limited, e.g., it fails on simple queries such as "What is the third highest mountain in the world?"

-The seminal MURAX [Kupiec 1993] uses an encyclopedia as a knowledge base in order to answer trivia type questions.
+The seminal MURAX [20] uses an encyclopedia as a knowledge base in order to answer trivia-type questions.
 MURAX combines a Boolean search engine with a shallow parser to retrieve relevant sections of the encyclopedia and to extract potential answers.
 The final answer is determined by investigating the phrasal relationships between words that appear in the question.
-According to its author, MURAX's weak performance stems from the fact that the vector space model of retrieval is insufficient for QA, at least when applied to a large corpus like an encyclopedia.
+According to its author MURAX's weak performance stems from the fact that the vector space model of retrieval is insufficient for QA, at least when applied to a large corpus like an encyclopedia.

-Recently Usenet FAQ files (collections of frequently asked questions and answer constructed by human experts) have become popular as knowledge bases, because they are small, cover a wide variety of topics, and have a high content-to-noise ratio.
-Auto-FAQ [Whitehead 1995] was an early system, limited to a few FAQ files.
-FAQFinder [Burke et al. 1997] is a more comprehensive system, which uses a vector-space IR engine to retrieve a list of relevant FAQ files from the question.
-After the user selects a FAQ file from the list, the system proceeds to use question keywords to find in the FAQ file, a question-answer pair that best matches the user's question.
-Question matching is improved by using WordNet [Miller 1991] hypernyms to expand the possible keywords.
-Another system [Sneiders 1999] uses priority keyword matching to improve retrieval performance.
+Recently Usenet FAQ files (collections of frequently asked questions and answers, constructed by human experts) have become a popular choice of knowledge base, because they are small, cover a wide variety of topics, and have high content-to-noise ratio.
+Auto-FAQ [30] was an early system, limited to a few FAQ files.
+FAQFinder [6] is a more comprehensive system which uses a vector-space IR engine to retrieve a list of relevant FAQ files from the question.
+After the user selects a FAQ file from the list, the system proceeds to use question keywords to find a question-answer pair in the FAQ file that best matches the user's question.
+Question matching is improved by using WordNet [22] hypernyms to expand the possible keywords.
+Another system [25] uses priority keyword matching to improve retrieval performance.
 Keywords are divided into different classes depending on their importance and are scored differently.
-Various morphological and lexical http://www.isi.edu/natural-language/projects/ webclopedia/ transformations are also applied to words to improve matching.
-Mulder uses a similar idea by applying IDF scores to estimate the importance of words.
+Various morphological and lexical transformations are also applied to words to improve matching.
+MULDER uses a similar idea by applying IDF scores to estimate the importance of words.

-Many new QA systems have been spawned by the Trec-8 QA competition [Voorhees and Tice 1999], the 1999 AAAI Fall Symposium on Question Answering [Chaudhri and Fikes 1999] and the Message Understanding Conferences [ARPA 1998].
-Since the Trec-8 competition provides a relatively controlled corpus for information extraction, the objectives and techniques used by these systems are somewhat different from those of Mulder.
-Indeed, most Trec-8 systems use simple, keyword-based, retrieval, mechanisms, instead focusing on techniques to improve the accuracy of answer extraction.
-While effective in Trec-8, such mechanisms do not scale well to the web.
+There are also many new QA systems spawning from the TREC-8 QA competition [28], the 1999 AAAI Fall Symposium on Question Answering [10] and the Message Understanding Conferences [1].
+Since the TREC-8 competition provides a relatively controlled corpus for information extraction, the objectives and techniques used by these systems are somewhat different from those of MULDER.
+Indeed, most TREC-8 systems use simple, keyword-based retrieval mechanisms, instead focussing on techniques to improve the accuracy of answer extraction.
+While effective in TREC-8, such mechanisms do not scale well to the web.
 Furthermore, these systems have not addressed the problems of noise or incorrect information which plague the web.
-A lot of common techniques are shared among the Trec-8 systems, most notably a question classification mechanism and name-entity tagging.
+A lot of common techniques are shared among the TREC-8 systems, most notably a question classification mechanism and nameentity tagging.